Brandonio-c/Frontier-Exploration/README.md

 #### Long-Term Mapping:
 How can agents keep precise and current maps of their surroundings during prolonged periods of exploration, taking into account environmental changes and sensor deterioration?
 #### Resource-Efficient Mapping:
-CHow to create methods for resource-efficient mapping that maximize the use of their onboard processing power, memory, and communication bandwidth?
+How to create methods for resource-efficient mapping that maximize the use of their onboard processing power, memory, and communication bandwidth?

 5. **Adaptation to Dynamic Environments:**
 #### Dynamic Object Handling: